This is a follow up to my post where I discredit the Peter being n Rome tradition.

 Modern archaeologists have found a statue on the Island Justin describes.
 It is actually to an obscure ancient Roman deity and reads Semoni Sanco Deo.
 Scholars tend to assume Justin simply misread the statue.
 But it could be Simon had sought to identify himself with that deity, or his followers did.

 Justin says he also sought to be called The Father.
 When Jesus said "Call no man father" the Greek text uses the word Pater.
 That is one of the Greek words that is basically the same in Latin.
 Jupiter means "Father Jove" (some scholars have sought to identify Semo Sancus as an early form of Jupiter).
-The name Peter is actually Petros in Greek, Peter is a perfectly valid transliteration.
-But it's also possible that if Simon Magus ever called himself "Simon Piter" while in Rome, it could have been a source of confusion.
+The name Peter is actually Petros in Greek, and Pater is also sometimes Patros.
+It's also possible that if Simon Magus ever called himself "Simon Piter" while in Rome, it could have been a source of confusion.

 A number of traditions related to Simon in Rome say he was buried there, and that he was liked by Nero.
 Those are possibly merely further embellishments of the same legends saying he was in conflict with Peter.
 But if he did ever have Imperial connections, and was possibly made an honorary Pontiff (priests of Pagan Rome) he could have been buried in that same pagan cemetery where tradition says Peter's body was buried.